DottierGalaxy50/rdr-pc-controls-xenia/README.md

 ## Thanks to

-zhm86: for making the "Camera mouse controller for Ryujinx" script that inspired me to make one for xenia.
+zhm86: for making the [Camera mouse controller for Ryujinx](https://gamebanana.com/scripts/11752) script that inspired me to make one for xenia.

 Cheat Engine: for the software and documentation.